has-friendship/has_friendship/README.md

 ## Contributing

-Issues and pull reqeusts are welcomed.
+Issues and pull requests are welcomed.